 Nadav Savio, Head of Product at Raheem, has over 20 years of experience including leading product design for Google Search and user experience for Google.org.
 He previously ran his own design firm.

 Samuel Sinyangwe, Data Strategist at Raheem, is a policy analyst who founded Mapping Police Violence, the first national database of police killings in the U.S. Samuel graduated from Stanford University in 2012.

-Ariel Matos, Growth Strategist at Raheem, ran content strategy for FADER and Refinery29 (where she increased revenue over $100 million).
+Ariel Matos, consulting Growth Strategist at Raheem, previously a growth strategist at Refinery29 and Fader.
 Ariel graduated from University of San Francisco in 2013.

 Ellie Dehghan has worked with communities surviving violence and seeking justice through a variety of pathways.
 She’s currently the Sr. Director of Legal at Callisto, a nonprofit utilizing tech to combat sexual assault & advance justice.
 Raised in the East Bay by Mexican and Iranian immigrants, Ellie is graduate of Stanford Law School, and UC Berkeley.